 Nikon special digital cameras

-Below you will find some details of special digital cameras Nikon Corporation made and still have available for scientists and researchers.
+Below you will find some details of special digital cameras Nikon Corporation made and still has available for scientists and researchers.

 The very first digital camera for the use on a microscope was the Nikon digital eclipse camera system to be used on the Nikon eclipse microscopes (see chapter mentioned above).
-State-of-the-art digital cameras for the use on microscopes is the Nikon digital sight series.
+State-of-the-art digital cameras for the use on microscopes is the Nikon digital sight series, introduced in April 2003.
+Below you'll see the Nikon DN100 digital network camera, with which color images of 1.3 Mp. at a frame rate of 15 fps can be transferred to the internet or a PC.

 Super high-definition cooled color camera head—DS-Ri1

 The DS-Ri1 realizes an image quality of 12.7 megapixels and 2200 TV lines with the pixel shift method.
 Superior color reproduction capability allows recording of accurate specimen colors, and smooth live image display at a high frame rate of max.
-19fps makes focusing easy.
+19frames per second (fps) makes focusing easy.
 Because the CCD is cooled at 10° below its uncooled state, heat-induced noise is reduced, and this ensures clear fluorescence images.

 High-definition color camera head—DS-Fi1